-The development of the site of the former Blawarthill Hospital remains on schedule to complete in the autumn of 2023.
+Delays in the development of the site of the former Blawarthill Hospital mean that completion is now anticipated in the summer of 2024.
 This development will add fifteen new homes to complement the four refurbished homes completed on the site in 2021.
 These homes will be highly energy efficient "passive" housing as part of the Association's commitment to introducing low-energy homes across all of its housing stock.